ketchalegend/laravel-together-ai/README.md

 # Laravel Together AI

-This package provides a simple way to interact with the Together AI API in your Laravel application.
+This package provides an easy integration with the Together AI API for your Laravel application.

 ## Installation

-You can install the package via composer:
+Install the package via Composer:

 ```bash
 composer require ketchalegend/laravel-together-ai